 Young voters could be driven by the polls in opposition to Trump.
 Nearly 60% of those 18-29 disapprove of disapprove of how Trump is handling his job as president, the highest disapproval rate of any age group.

 Bernstein, the HeadCount executive director, also credits the activism of Marjory Stoneman Douglas High School students with heightening youth interest in voting.
-"There's no question that the Parkland students are a catalyst for getting a lot of people focused on elections," he said.
-"It was the first time that I remember that kids were talking to kids about voting.
-This was the year that the mess
+“There’s no question that the Parkland students are a catalyst for getting a lot of people focused on elections,” he said.
+“It was the first time that I remember that kids were talking to kids about voting.
+This was the year that the message was really coming from young people and it wasn’t coming from a celebrity reading a script.”